Joel-Adams/openshiftv3_infra/README.md

 You'll need to generate an SSH key pair (Public / Private) in order to provision this template.
 Ensure that you do **NOT** include a passphrase with the private key. <br/><br/>
 If you are using a Windows computer, you can download puttygen.exe.
 You will need to export to OpenSSH (from Conversions menu) to get a valid Private Key for use in the Template.<br/><br/>
 From a Linux or Mac, you can just use the ssh-keygen command.
 Once you are finished deploying the cluster, you can always generate new keys that uses a passphrase and replace the original ones used during initial deployment.

+Make sure to keep a local copy of the public and private key that was created for future access.

 ### Create Key Vault to store SSH Private Key